 - What kind of content is the most effective?
 Facebook likes variety – so posting different kinds of posts is important.
 What does that mean?
 Photos, text only, links, videos.
 They could and likely should be part of your content strategy.

 How to test:

 This is the hardest one of all!
 I hear people say all the time, “I post and no one ever comments.”
 Sometimes, I look and see they aren’t commenting because you aren’t asking a question.
 Facebook’s algorithm likes content that gets comments! (and shares!)
 But, they aren’t as focused on what gets reactions.
 This one may take the longest to test – but experiment with different things.
 Also important to note that even if no one comments, it is making a difference.
 There are a lot of people who lurk on Facebook – so even if they never acknowledge you, they are there and likely listening.
 Also, Facebook posts help your google search results.

 - Are people visiting your website or event listings as a result of what you post?
 This one isn’t as much a test as a report you can check.
 Look at your google analytics.
 Are people visiting your website from Facebook?
 I would be willing to bet that if you adjust the first three items in this post, you will see better results in your analytics.

 I know this is a lot to pay attention to.
 Slight shifts can make the world of difference!

-As a side note, if this is something you struggle with or would like some additional help with ? creating content that creates community and improves engagement is one of my superpowers!
-I am teaching a workshop on this exact topic June 8th!
-You can find out more HERE!
+As a side note, if this is something you struggle with or would like some additional help with creating content that creates community and improves engagement is one of my superpowers!
+I offer 30 minute content creation sessions for $95.
+Email me to schedule yours!